 All actions and tasks outlined in the LCAP were implemented.
 Principals were more intentional in their practices to recruitment parent to participate then in prior years.
-Principals set established a weekly calls using messenger to provide parents with announcements.
-Several meetings were held to explain LCAP, student data, and surveys.
-Food was provided for each meeting parents and children.
+Principals set establish a weekly call using messenger to provide parents with announcements.
+Several meetings were held to explain LCAP, Student Data, Input, and surveys.
+Food was provided for each meeting including for children.
 At certain sites After School Program or child care was program.
 Parents also assisted by encouraging other parents to attend meetings.